Harisong2018/SendEmail/README.md

 # SendEmail
-This repository send email to gmail
+This send email to gmail